MICROWAVE OVEN OVER STOVE

-Dear Mr. Electrician: How do I install an electrical outlet for a microwave oven over the stove?
+Dear Mr. Electrician: How does one go about installing a microwave oven over stove?
 I would like to remove the hood over my stove and install an over-the-stove microwave oven in its place.

 Below are two examples of microwave oven installations that I did a few years ago.
 There is a chart of adjustable electrical boxes at the bottom of this post.

 The difficult part is getting power to the microwave oven.
 This is accomplished by installing an electrical receptacle inside of the cabinet above the stove, which should be done before mounting the microwave oven on the cabinet.